gatoque/gogo-test/README.md

 # Test Assessment

-Test assessment showcasing an Tavel app based on Next.js.
+Test assessment showcasing an Travel app based on Next.js.

 ## Screencast
 You can find deployed version at: https://gogo-test.vercel.app/